Ritik-Saxena/Design_to_Code-Flutter/README.md

 > Connect with me on Instagram <a href='https://www.instagram.com/ritiksaxenaofficial/'>@ritiksaxenaofficial</a>

-Repository contains multiple branches in which User Interface Design is converted to code using Flutter framework.
+Repository contains multiple directories in which User Interface Design is converted to code using Flutter framework.
 The UI is designed by professional designers.
-Design credits is given in the README.md file of each branch.
+Design credits is given in the README.md file in each project directory.

-Go through the repository branches for project source code and resources (check README.md).
+Go through the repository for project source code and resources (check README.md).

 ---